omac049/survey/Readme.md

-# HR Manager Survey – Online Learning vs. Traditional Education (2025 Employer Study)
+# HR Manager Survey – Online Learning vs. Traditional Education (2025 Employer Study) - v2

+> **Version 2 Notes:** This is the revised version of the survey based on stakeholder feedback.
+Key changes include:
+> - Reduced survey length by 20% (8 questions removed)
+> - Removed leading statistics from introduction and context boxes
+> - Simplified organization size categories to 3 tiers
+> - Focused Section 3 on functional openness only
+> - Streamlined Section 4 to one open-ended question
+> - See [SURVEY_V2_CHANGES.md](SURVEY_V2_CHANGES.md) for complete details

 ## Introduction

 This survey is part of a 2025 research study exploring how employers perceive online education relative to traditional, in‑person programs.

-Recent research shows that:
-- **87.4%** of employers who track degree modality have hired graduates with online degrees
-- **100%** of those employers pay online‑degree graduates the same starting salary as their peers who studied in person ([NACE Job Outlook 2024](https://www.naceweb.org/docs/default-source/default-document-library/2023/publication/research-report/2024-nace-job-outlook.pdf))
-- At a global level, more than half of employers (**55%**) say they value graduates of online or predominantly online programs just as much as those from in‑person programs ([GMAC Corporate Recruiters Survey 2025](https://www.gmac.com/market-intelligence-and-research/research-library/employment-outlook/2025-corporate-recruiters-survey-report))
-- However, only **5%** of U.S. employers strongly agree and **23%** agree that their company values graduates of online and in‑person programs equally ([BestColleges Survey Analysis](https://www.bestcolleges.com/news/employers-embrace-online-degrees-gmac-corporate-recruiters/))

-This survey aims to understand where your organization fits within these trends.
+We are interested in understanding your organization's perspectives and practices regarding candidates and employees with online degrees.
+Your honest feedback will help inform our understanding of current trends in the workplace.

 Your responses will remain confidential and will be aggregated for analysis.
+The survey should take approximately 10-15 minutes to complete.

 ---